 16E Calais Road, Scarborough

 If you’re feeling less like an eleganté sunset wine and more like a down and dirty night out…El Grotto might be the place for you.
-Head to their Facebook to suss out what live music is on this week – or we hear Sundays with DJ Troy Division really pop off.
-Grab a jug of La Paloma and a few tacos or a Happy Chicken and see where the night takes you…
+Head to their Facebook to suss out what live music is on this week, head down and grab a jug of La Paloma and enjoy some selections from their insanely good menu.

 5/148 The Esplanade, Scarborough